 Managed Services Data Centers

-Managed services data centers are managed and maintained by a service provider, and the organization rents equipment and infrastructure from their MSP rather than investing in the hardware themselves.
+Managed services data centers are managed and maintained by a service provider.
+The organization rents equipment and infrastructure from their MSP rather than investing in the hardware themselves.

 Cloud Data Centers

 Cloud data centers host applications and data using cloud service providers.
-This removes data from physical hardware (at least as far as the organization is concerned) and puts management responsibility squarely in the hands of external providers.
+This removes data from physical hardware (at least as far as the organization is concerned).
+It also puts management responsibility squarely in the hands of external providers.

 Colocation Data Centers